nodejs/admin/us-export-control.md

 * Sending notification emails listing the locations of our repositories that contain cryptographic software.
-* Validating that our licences are OSI-approved.
+* Validating that our licenses are OSI-approved.
 * Ensuring the software is generally available to any member of the public by posting it on a public Internet location.
 * Reviewing our repositories for binaries.
 If binaries contain